GwangWooKim/SBC-analysis/README.md

 * The code 92-113 might not be able to work.
 I will deal with this part after getting the data.

 ## Background
 Suppose we have a `n_gene` by `n_cell` matrix. (it is ok to understand gene as feature if you want).
 Each cell follows from a known population.
-In this situation, which genes represent the populations? how much represent?
+In this situation, which genes represent a populations? how much does?

 ## Method
-Statistical models give good answers.
+Statistical models give us good answers.
 "How much" is arranged by p-value and "Which" is determined by genes having lower p-value. (e.g. <0.05)

 ## Results (partial)
 <img src="/imgs/result1.png" width="70%" height="70%">